 Press reports in late 2002 suggested that Pakistan assisted Pyongyang's covert nuclear weapons program by providing North Korea with uranium enrichment materials and technologies beginning in the mid-1990s and as recently as July 2002.
-Islamabad adamantly rejects such reports as "baseless," and Secretary of State Powell has been assured that no such transfers are occurring.
+Islamabad rejected such reports as "baseless," and Secretary of State Powell was assured that no such transfers are occurring.
 If such assistance is confirmed by President Bush, all non-humanitarian U.S. aid to Pakistan may be suspended, although the President has the authority to waive any sanctions that he determines would jeopardize U.S. national security.
 In March 2003, the Administration determined that the relevant facts "do not warrant imposition of sanctions under applicable U.S. laws."
-Press reports during 2003 suggested that Iran has benefitted from Pakistani nuclear assistance, and the International Atomic Energy Agency has implicated Pakistani companies in providing "critical technology and parts" to Tehran's nascent nuclear weapons program.
-Islamabad denies any nuclear cooperation with Iran.
+Press reports during 2003 and into 2004 suggested that both Iran and Libya have benefitted from Pakistani nuclear assistance; the International Atomic Energy Agency has implicated Pakistani companies in providing "critical technology and parts" to Iran's uranium enrichment program.
+Islamabad denied any nuclear cooperation with Tehran or Tripoli, although it conceded in December 2003 that certain senior scientists are under investigation for possible independent proliferation activities.